 Things are very different today.
 The internet literally changed the world in less than a generation.

-> All the world’s information is at our fingertips, accessible from a smart phone that is less of a phone and more of a handheld computer.
+– All of the world’s information is at our fingertips, accessible from a smartphone that is less of a phone and more of a handheld computer.

-> We buy everything imaginable on Amazon or any number of the hundreds of thousands of ecommerce sites.
-These purchases are then delivered to our doorstep, sometimes in a matter of days or even hours.
+– We buy everything imaginable on Amazon or any number of the hundreds of thousands of eCommerce sites.
+These purchases are then delivered to our doorstep in a matter of days or even hours.
 And we do this without ever leaving our homes.
 Or even putting on pants.

 Now, the Googles of the world have “deciphered the code” and understand how to rank just about everything.
 They use everything from social signals to AI to determine the value and usefulness of our content.
 This has dramatically changed the fundamentals of content marketing.

-The key to content marketing is to provide value without expectation.
+The key to content marketing is to provide value without expectation.#ThingsToRemember

 Written content will likely never go away.
 With that said, it’s become so ubiquitous that you must establish yourself as an authority if you hope to rank with any digital platform.
 Gone are the days when you could pump out relatively short, simple articles that would convince the search engines to send content-hungry users your way.